 2) If you can carry, carry.
 Always.

-The chances that you’ll need to use force in defense of self or someone else rises exponentially in a city (across most domains) due to the greater prevalence of crime and the sheer amount of humanity surrounding you.
+The chances that you’ll need to use force in defense of self or someone else rises exponentially in a city (across most domains) due to the greater prevalence of bad guys, and the sheer amount of humanity surrounding you.

 Unfortunately, many of this nation’s largest metropolises, even in conservative states, will restrict your right to bear arms of all kinds to a greater or lesser degree, with our “crown jewel” cities of New York, Chicago and San Francisco being the worst of the offenders.